ajurge/simple_todo_list_app/README.md

 npm start
 ```

-And visit <http://localhost:8000/>.
+Visit <http://localhost:8000/>.
 Try opening multiple tabs or browser windows and add/delete the TODOs!

 ## Changing the port